klum-dsl/klum-ast/README.md

 - only keyed classes are allowed as values in a Map
 - keyed objects in collections get a special (experimental) shortcut creator syntax.

-The DSLConfig annotation leads to the creation of a couple of useful methods.
+The DSL annotation leads to the creation of a couple of useful methods.

 #### factory and apply methods